 - Take notes of any relevant information, like traffic cameras, weather conditions, , store conditions, conditions on the property, who you spoke to, etc.

-Anything and everything that could help you to prove your case later is relevant.
+Keep a record of anything and everything that could help you to prove your case is relevant later.
 And of course, seek medical attention.

 If you suffer a slip-and-fall injury at a business establishment, make sure to notify store personnel and collect any individual witnesses’ names and contact information.
 Ask for a copy of the incident report.
 If the establishment will not provide you with a copy and claim it is confidential, make notes about the information you provide in the report.